Synchronized Cardioversion: Step-by-Step Guide for Medical Rescuers

 When you shock the heart to alter the rhythm, you’re actually influencing how the sinus node manages the heart rhythm.

 The intermediate delivery of an electrical shock to the heart causes a momentary depolarization of the heart cells.
-This split-second change of heart cells from a negative to positive charge.
+This split-second change of heart cells from a negative to a positive charge.
 This gives the sinus node a chance for a fresh start.
 Now, the sinus node can restart the heart with a normal sinus rhythm.

 A Brief History of Synchronized Cardioversion